 That's the trade-off, greater development freedom and better performance for a longer, more expensive project.

-Instead of having to build several codebases to support every device, mobile app cross-platform development means you can build your software using one codebase for every platform you want to support.
+Instead of having to build several codebases to support every device, cross-platform mobile app development allows developers to use a single codebase to create applications that run across different platforms.

-Cross-platform development is becoming the more modern solution as Google's Flutter and Facebook's React Native are gaining more popularity due to their efficiency when it comes to time and cost.
-Unfortunately, the cost is that you risk sacrificing the quality of your app in the process.
+Cross-platform mobile apps are becoming the more modern solution as Google's Flutter and Facebook's React Native are gaining more popularity due to their efficiency when it comes to time and cost.
+Unfortunately, the cost you risk sacrificing the quality of your app in the process.

 If you're in the process of deciding what would work best for your app, our team can offer professional advice to best suit your needs.

-Talk to one of our app experts today.
+Talk to one of our app experts today - just get in touch!